-Recently, a PET probe was approved by the FDA to aid in the accurate diagnosis of Alzheimer's disease, which previously could be diagnosed with accuracy only after a patient's death.
+Recently, a PET probe was approved by the FDA to aid in the accurate diagnosis of Alzheimer's disease, which until recently could only be diagnosed with accuracy only after a patient's death.
 In the absence of this PET imaging test, Alzheimer's disease can be difficult to distinguish from vascular dementia or other forms of dementia that affect older people.